Aiven-Labs/fake-data-producer-for-apache-kafka-docker/README.md

 ![Streaming Data](images/streaming-data.gif)

+You can stop the fake data generator with Control-C

 License
 ============
 Dockerized Fake Data Producer For Aiven for Apache Kafka is licensed under the Apache license, version 2.0.
 Full license text is available in the [LICENSE](LICENSE) file.